Dates and Agenda

 Hull Springs Farm, a 662 acre site in Westmoreland County situated between two tributaries to the Potomac River, is just a short distance from the Chesapeake Bay.
 Learn more about Hull Springs Farm.

 Science and Civic Issues

-Weeks one and two of SOLstice will follow the MWEE (Meaningful Watershed Educational Experience) model of the “preparation phase.”
-It will include readings, videos, online assignments and other activities that prepare you for the next phase.
+Weeks one three and four of SOLSTICE will include readings, videos, online assignments and other activities that prepare you for the next phase.
 You will need to have access to a computer and the internet, but most of the interactive work will be asynchronous, and the flexibility should be helpful for anyone with other commitments during that time.

 ENGL483.
 Writing: Theory and Practice for the Elementary School -

 ENGL479.
 Writing: Theory and Practice for the Middle and Secondary Classroom